 The most likely reason why certain HIV drugs cause peripheral neuropathy is that they can damage mitochondria—the genetic powerhouses inside cells that help convert nutrients into energy that our cells need.
 Too much mitochondrial damage, researchers believe, can lead to nerve damage and peripheral neuropathy.

-Some of the HIV/AIDS drugs that can cause peripheral neuropathy include:
+Some drugs that can cause peripheral neuropathy include:

 Hivid (zalcitabine) – no longer sold